Large Truck Accident Injuries and Deaths on the Rise in WV — But Why?

 As West Virginia trucking accident lawyers, we have seen numerous cases where daily truck inspections, known as pre and post-trip inspections, weren’t performed as required by law.
 We’ve also seen truck accident cases where drivers performed the inspections and found faults with their truck, but the trucking company ignored the driver’s report.

 When companies falsify records, that keeps dangerous trucks on West Virginia’s roads and endangers lives.
-Roadside inspections conducted by the USDOT catch some of these, but far more slip through the process.
+Roadside inspections conducted by the USDOT catch some of these, but much slip through the process.
 It is also sometimes more profitable for companies to pay the fines when caught breaking safety rules than perform the required preventative maintenance.
 Increasing penalties for safety violations could change this.

 Exceeding Truck Size and Weight Restrictions